patojoke/get5/Developers-information.md

 This will download all required components, build windows and linux archives in out/windows/csgosl.zip and out/linux/csgosl.zip.

-When the above steps have been performed you can buidl the different targets separately, e.g. `make windows` or `make linux`.
+When the above steps have been performed you can build the different targets separately, e.g. `make windows` or `make linux`.